 For parents of young children, the journey of raising Christ followers starts with the task of instilling respect for God and His authority.
 The psalmist tells us, “The fear of the Lord is the beginning of wisdom” (Psalm 111:10).

 While most of us enjoy teaching toddlers fun Bible stories, we can’t stop there.
 Early childhood materials may solely emphasize how “Jesus is your friend.”
-Warm fuzzy feelings build affection for Jesus, but they don’t build the foundation for spiritual wisdom.
-Awe, wonder and respectful fear of God lay that groundwork.
+Warm fuzzy feelings build our children’s affection for Jesus, but they don’t build the foundation for spiritual wisdom.

 So how do you instill this respect?
 Teach your young children these truths: